kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

            └─────────────┘    └─────────────┘
 ```

-So in our analogy, the `x` and `y` variables are two labels that both point to the same "book" on the "bookshelf" (i.e. the same object in memory).
+So in our analogy, the `x` and `y` variables are two labels that you and the librarian agree point to the same "book" on the "bookshelf" (i.e. the same object in memory).

 You can verify that this is the case by using the `pointer()` function: